Shannon-Barretto/Shannon-Barretto/README.md

 -->

 - 🌎 I am based in the United Kingdom
-- 🧠 I am interested in Quantitative Analytics and Machine Learning (ML)
+- 🧠 I am interested in Quantitative Analytics, Machine Learning Engineer, Data Analytics and Data Scientist
 - ✉️ You can contact me on [LinkedIn](https://www.linkedin.com/in/shannonbarretto/)